single-cell-data/SOMA/brainstorming.md

 ### SOMASparseNdArray

-`SOMASparseNdArray` is a sparse, N-dimensional array of `simple` type, with offset (zero-based) integer indexing on each dimension.
+`SOMASparseNdArray` is a sparse, N-dimensional array of `primitive` type, with offset (zero-based) integer indexing on each dimension.
 The `SOMASparseNdArray` has a user-defined schema, which includes:

 - type - a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array
 - shape - the shape of the array, i.e., number and length of each dimension